The Woodhull Freedom Foundation’s mission is to affirm sexual freedom as a fundamental human right.

-Woodhull envisions a world that recognizes sexual freedom as the fundamental human right of all individuals to develop and express their unique sexuality; to be personally autonomous with regard to bodily integrity and expression; and to enjoy sexual dignity, privacy and consensual sexual expression without societal or governmental interference, coercion or stigmatization.
+Woodhull envisions a world that recognizes sexual freedom as the fundamental human right of all individuals to develop and express their unique sexuality; to be personally autonomous with regard to bodily integrity and expression; and to enjoy sexual dignity, privacy, and consensual sexual expression without societal or governmental interference, coercion or stigmatization.

-Based in Washington DC, the Woodhull Freedom Foundation works to change those laws, policies and practices across a range of issues with one thing in common: They deny or threaten our right to sexual freedom.
-We’re committed to reversing the erosion of long-standing civil and human rights, like the right to abortion and reproductive education, while also advancing legal and cultural tolerance for all.
+Based in Washington DC, the Woodhull Freedom Foundation works to change those laws, policies, and practices across a range of issues with one thing in common: They deny or threaten our right to sexual freedom.
+We’re committed to reversing the erosion of long-standing civil and human rights, like the right to abortion and comprehensive, age-appropriate sexual education, while also advancing legal and cultural tolerance for all.

 But it’s not just about individual legal changes.
 In addition to inducing legislative, judicial, and corporate accountability and progress, the Woodhull Freedom Foundation is the preeminent voice emanating from the intersection of sexual rights and human rights – insisting that the United States protect human rights, including those related to sexual freedom, rather than limit them.

 Other Woodhull endeavors infuse America’s sexual climate with overdue credibility and positivity.
-Our annual and acclaimed Sexual Freedom Summit, now in its 7th year, embodies Woodhull’s belief in open, positive discourse regarding sexuality and related issues.
+Our annual and acclaimed Sexual Freedom Summit, now in its 10th year, embodies Woodhull’s belief in open, positive discourse regarding sexuality and related issues.
 We lead by example with frank, lively and engaging conversations about sexual health and consensual sexual expression as a human right, and approach these conversations in a way that includes pleasure and desire – two elements often missing from other national conversations about sex and sexuality.
-Presenters and attendees range from international movement leaders to curious laypeople – a range of voices providing a sea of tools, conversations and resources that galvanize change.
+Presenters and attendees range from international movement leaders to curious laypeople – a range of voices providing a set of tools, conversations, and resources that galvanize change.

 In 2010, Woodhull’s efforts prompted proclamation of September 23rd (Victoria Woodhull’s birthday) as Sexual Freedom Day in Washington, DC – an annual opportunity to celebrate and rally on behalf of sexual freedom in the district and beyond.

-Our Vicki Sexual Freedom Award honors and acknowledges courageous pioneers advancing the cause of sexual rights across a variety of endeavors, causes and locations.
+Our Vicki Sexual Freedom Award honors and acknowledges courageous pioneers advancing the cause of sexual rights across a variety of endeavors, causes, and locations.

 Sexual rights lie at the heart of human rights, and the freedom to engage in consensual sexual practices, relationships and expression is both a right and a cultural benefit.
-The Woodhull Freedom Foundation is committed to advancing recognition of sexual, gender and family diversity in efforts to improve the well-being, rights and autonomy of all people.
+The Woodhull Freedom Foundation is committed to advancing recognition of sexual, gender and family diversity in efforts to improve the well-being, rights, and autonomy of all people.